-PWC’s electric system ensures that electric energy that is purchased from energy suppliers, and that which is generated at PWC’s own generation plant, is safely and efficiently delivered to its customers at competitive rates.
+PWC’s electric system ensures that electric energy that is purchased from energy suppliers and generated at PWC’s own generation plant, is safely and efficiently delivered to its customers at competitive rates.
 PWC currently purchases electricity from Duke Energy Progress (DEP) and from the Southeastern Power Administration (SEPA).
-In addition, PWC has the distinction of being the only municipal utility in North Carolina to own and operate an electric generation plant.
-This plant is known as the Butler-Warner Generation Plant (BWGP), in honor of Robert H. Butler and James R. Warner, former chairmen of the Commission.
+PWC has the distinction of being the only municipal utility in North Carolina to own and operate an electric generation plant.
+The Butler-Warner Generation Plant (BWGP) is named in honor of Robert H. Butler and James R. Warner, former chairmen of the Commission.

 PWC provides electric service to approximately 60% of the Fayetteville/Cumberland County area.
-During FY2015, electric service was provided to nearly 87,000 customers.
-PWC purchased or generated over 2.0 billion kWh of electricity to meet the ever-increasing demand for service.
-The highest hourly peak demand ever recorded on the PWC system was 490.3 MW, which occurred on February 20, 2015.
-The highest hourly peak demand ever recorded during the summer season on the PWC system was 476.6 MW, which occurred on August 9, 2007.
-For comparison, the hourly peak demand recorded during the most recent summer season was 421.6 MW, which occurred on June 23, 2016.
+During FY2023 electric service was provided to 83,493 customers.
+PWC purchased or generated over 2 billion kWh of electricity to meet the ever-increasing demand for service.
+The highest hourly peak demand ever recorded on the PWC system was 499 MW, which occurred on February 20, 2015.
+The highest hourly peak demand ever recorded during the summer season on the PWC system was 480 MW, which occurred on August 9, 2007.
+For comparison, the hourly peak demand recorded during FY2023 was 428 MW, which occurred on July 28, 2022.

 Fayetteville Electric Service History

+commercial lighting.
 In 1900, the city constructed a steam-driven plant on a site in the 500 block of Russell Street, and immediately began to enlarge the electric distribution system.
 At that time, the city had a population of less than 5,000 people.
-The City of Fayetteville operated this electric plant for about five years.
+The City operated this electric plant for about five years.

 Just prior to 1905, the plant became inadequate to supply the City’s total electric needs, and was leased to Fayetteville Traction and Power Company.
-This company constructed a transmission line into Fayetteville from its hydroelectric plant in Manchester, North Carolina.
-Fayetteville then purchased its electric power from this company and continued to operate its electric distribution system.
+This company constructed a transmission line into Fayetteville from its hydroelectric plant in Manchester, N.C.
+Fayetteville then purchased its electric power from them and continued to operate its electric distribution system.
 This arrangement continued until 1914, when Fayetteville Traction and Power Company failed.

 At this time, all the generating equipment was overloaded.
-The Commission signed a contract with Henry T. Dechert, Philadelphia, Pennsylvania, Trustee for the Fayetteville Traction and Power Company, for the purchase of power.
+The Commission signed a contract with Henry T. Dechert of Philadelphia, Trustee for the Fayetteville Traction and Power Company, for the purchase of power.
 Mr. Dechert agreed to increase the generation capacity at Manchester and at Fayetteville.

-Before this was accomplished, the Commission canceled the contract with Mr. Dechert and contracted with Carolina Power & Light Company (now Duke Energy Progress) for the purchase of electric power.
-Since that time, DEP has remained the principle source of power for Fayetteville, although the City has continued to own and operate its own distribution system through the years.
+Before this was accomplished, the Commission canceled the contract with Mr. Dechert and contracted with Carolina Power & Light Company (now DEP) for the purchase of electric power.
+Since that time, DEP has remained the principal source of power for Fayetteville, although the City has continued to own and operate its own distribution system through the years.

 Construction of the BWGP began in the early 1970’s and has continued to evolve in response to increasing customer needs.
-Between 1976 and 1980, PWC installed eight peak-shaving gas turbine generators capable of producing 200 megawatts (MW) of electricity.
-In 1988, six of these units were converted to a combined-cycle steam mode which increased generating capacity by approximately 65 MW, for a total of 265 MW of generating capacity.
+Between 1976 and 1980, PWC installed 8 peak-shaving gas turbine generators capable of producing 200 megawatts (MW) of electricity.
+In 1988, 6 of these units were converted to a combined-cycle steam mode which increased generating capacity by approximately 65 MW, for a total of 265 MW.

-PWC has constantly expanded facilities in order to keep pace with the accelerated growth of its service area which includes Fayetteville and a sizable area of Cumberland County.
+PWC has constantly expanded facilities to keep pace with the accelerated growth of its service area which includes Fayetteville and a sizable area of Cumberland County.
 Expansion of the electrical system has been significant – from a 20,000 kW system (two substations) in 1960, to a 410,000 kW load (27 substations) in 1995.
-Currently PWC has 31 substations that are designed to handle a system load in excess of 600,000 kW.
-PWC has three points of delivery (POD) of bulk electric power from Progress Energy: POD #1 (Owen Drive)-began operation in 1969; POD #2 (rural area east of the Cape Fear River)-began operation in 1973, and POD #3 (Cliffdale Road)-began operation in 1994.
+Currently PWC has 33 substations that are designed to handle a system load more than 600,000 kW.
+PWC also has 1 deactivated substation that is used for training purposes.
+PWC has 3 points of delivery (POD) of bulk electric power from DEP: POD #1 (Owen Drive)-began operation in 1969; POD #2 (rural area east of the Cape Fear River)-began operation in 1973, and POD #3 (Cliffdale Road)-began operation in 1994.

 Power is received from DEP at 230,000 volts and transformed to 66,000 volts.
-Transmission of electric power to substations is accomplished by more than 121 circuit miles of 66 kV lines, and serves a total of nearly 80,000 electric customers, including 16 industrial customers, among which is the state’s largest manufacturing plant, Goodyear Tire & Rubber (formerly Kelly Springfield Tire Company).
+Transmission of electric power to substations is accomplished by more than 120 circuit miles of 69 kV lines, and serves a total of over 80,000 electric customers, including 37 industrial customers, among which is the state’s largest manufacturing plant, Goodyear Tire & Rubber.